 Although Tawney’s most productive periods were bookended by the emergence of minimalism and feminist art, she largely refrained from identifying with movements, committed instead to following her own personal trajectory and innermost thoughts.
 As she concluded, “the biggest problem is thinking about an audience, that’s the one thing you have to lose”.

-Tawney’s work is represented in the permanent collections of the Art Institute of Chicago, Chicago, IL; Menil Collection, Houston, TX; Metropolitan Museum of Art, New York, NY; Museum of Modern Art, New York, NY; Tate Modern, London and the Whitney Museum of American Art, New York, NY, among others.
+Tawney’s work is held in museum collections including LACMA, Los Angeles; The Menil Collection, Houston; the Metropolitan Museum of Art, New York; The Museum of Modern Art, New York; Philadelphia Museum of Art, Philadelphia; Tate Modern, London, and the Whitney Museum of American Art, New York.

 A major museum survey, Lenore Tawney: Mirror of the Universe, was held at the John Michael Kohler Arts Center, Wisconsin, in 2019, accompanied by an in-depth monograph.
 Key elements of Tawney’s studio environment were recently acquired by the institution and will be exhibited as part of a permanent display.